 What Ahr We Drinking Tonight?

 My dining companions promptly answered this question.
-Both hold Ph.Ds. and both are German Pinot Noir enthusiasts.
+Both hold Ph.Ds. and both are German Pinot Noir, or Spätburgunder, enthusiasts.
 Another dinner date with wine geeks….

 There were three bottles of Pinot Noir, all carefully hand-carried back from Bonn, which sits just north of the Ahr River valley.
 This tiny strip of vineyards produces mostly red wine (Wines of Germany tells us that reds comprise four out of five bottles) and a significant portion is Pinot Noir.
 To impress upon you just how small this region is, I’ll make some comparisons.
 Its vineyards stretch 15 miles along the river.
 That’s just a wee bit longer than the island of Manhattan, which is 13.4 miles.
 Furthermore, the total vineyard area is approximately 1,300 acres, which is the area of land Beckstoffer Vineyards alone farms in Mendocino.
 (They farm another 1,300 acres in Lake County and an additional 1,000 in Napa!)
 I was surprised to learn that most of the region’s harvest is vinified at cooperatives.
 Our three bottles were, however, made by smaller producers.